kylep/kyle.pericak.com/content/posts/gaming/gaming-minecraft-feedthebeast.md

 1. Double-click on the installed mod to launch it

-## Alternative Option: Twitch Client
+## Alternative Option 2: Twitch Client

-*Note*: The twitch launcher is a pain.
-It refuses to go offline and shows you tons of stuff not related to modding minecraft.
+**Note**: The twitch launcher is a pain.
+It refuses to go offline and shows you tons of stuff not related to modding Minecraft.
 Unless you already use Twitch for other games or enjoy watching streamers, I suggest you try MultiMC first.

+**Update**: This is pretty much discontinued now, definitely avoid it.

 From a Windows client OS, go to [twitch's download site](https://www.twitch.tv/downloads) and download the **twitch app for windows**.